-5

-PHTY 3005 Practice of Physiotherapy
+PHTY 3006 Practice of Physiotherapy,

-SOC 3701 Sociology
+SOC 3701 Sociology,

-PSY 3701 Psychology
+PSY 3701 Psychology,

-PHME 3001 Epidemiology, Statistics and Research Methods
+PHME 3001 Epidemiology, Statistics and Research Methods,

-PHTY 3001 Manipulative Procedures
+PHTY 3001 Therapeutic Movement,

-PHTY 3002 Therapeutic Movement
+PHTY 3002 Manipulative Procedures,

-PHTY 3003 Biomechanics and Kinesiology
+PHTY 3003 Biomechanics and Kinesiology,

-PHTY 3004 Applied Physics and Electrotherapy
+PHTY 3004 Applied Physics and Electrotherapy.

 The examination is held in the Summer and Autumn.
+Epidemiology, Statistics and Research Methods are examined at the end of the first semester.
 Students who fail to complete the Third University Examination in Physiotherapy in the Autumn are required to re-attend the respective courses in the following session before re-entering for the examination.

 The students' clinical performance will be evaluated by two in-course assessments during third year.
+The students' clinical performance will be evaluated continuously during Third year.